ZackAllen/arcgis-maps-sdk-unity-samples/README.md

 Here is a VR demo developed by ESRI within the Unity Engine.
 It is built off the [ArcGIS SDK Unity VRSample](https://github.com/Esri/arcgis-maps-sdk-unity-samples/tree/main/samples_project/Assets/SampleViewer/Samples/VRSample), incorporating more intractability and diverse features in order to utilize the demo in tandem with [Nvidia’s CloudXR Application](https://developer.nvidia.com/cloudxr-sdk).
 The main branch is configured to work with our ArcGIS plugin version 1.3.0.
 If you would like to build the application to a VR headset you would need to switch to the URPBuild branch since Androids do not support the HD Rendering Pipeline we have implemented in the main branch.

 ## Features
-* Continuous viewing the movement in 8 cardinal directions.
+* Continuous viewing and movement in 8 cardinal directions.
 * Choice between continuous or snap turning.
 * Ability to explore 7 unique real world locations, showcasing Esri data and map components.
 * Ability to change the time of day, and therefore the lighting.